Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Column 2 – Service-charge trajectory after handover

 Service charges live in the Mollak portal, the RERA-mandated service-charge management platform.
 Every charge per tower per year is public.
 I pulled three to five handed-over towers per developer and tracked the AED/sqft service charge across 2021–2025.
-Holding flat or under +5% cumulative = good. +5–15% = market-normal. +15% or more, or step-ups with no master-developer infrastructure justification = red flag, because it compounds into net yield.
+Holding flat or under +5% cumulative = good. +5–15% = market-normal. +15% or more = something the buyer's net-yield model needs to budget for explicitly.

 Column 3 – Resale liquidity 18 months post-handover

 How long does a typical 1-bed take to sell at the developer's average tower 18 months after handover?
 Pulled from Bayut and Property Finder days-on-market data, cross-checked against DLD transaction velocity.
 Anything under 60 days median = good liquidity.
 60–90 days = market normal.
-90+ days = liquidity risk that becomes your exit problem.
+90+ days = a longer exit window the buyer should plan into the hold horizon.

 Column 4 – 2026–2028 supply-pipeline risk

-The macro context that pins this column: roughly 120,000 units of new supply are scheduled to hand over across Dubai in 2026 alone, with Fitch and other analysts warning of a 10–15% correction risk in oversupplied micro-markets.
-That correction won't hit the whole city equally – supply-constrained zones (Emaar Beachfront, Palm Jumeirah, Downtown, Sobha Hartland) absorb it; oversupplied corridors (JVC, parts of Business Bay, MBR City, parts of Dubai South) wear it.
-The developer column scores how exposed each developer's 2026–2028 launches are to those oversupplied corridors.
+The macro context that pins this column: roughly 120,000 units of new supply are scheduled to hand over across Dubai in 2026 alone, with Fitch and other analysts noting a 5–15% correction range in oversupplied micro-markets.
+That distribution is uneven across the city – supply-constrained zones (Emaar Beachfront, Palm Jumeirah, Downtown, Sobha Hartland) absorb it; oversupplied corridors (JVC, parts of Business Bay, MBR City, parts of Dubai South) absorb less.
+The developer column scores how concentrated each developer's 2026–2028 launches are in those higher-supply corridors.

 The 2026 Dubai off-plan developer comparison